As summer morphs into fall, people may notice a few sun-caused blemishes on their skin, including:

 The good news is these imperfections, and others, can be treated with intense pulsed light (IPL) treatment.

-Unlike traditional laser treatments which focus one wavelength of light on patients’ skin, IPL releases light of varying wavelengths.
+Unlike traditional laser treatments that focus one wavelength of light on patients’ skin, IPL releases light of varying wavelengths.
 This light is also more scattered than the light used in common laser treatments.

 IPL penetrates the second layer of your skin without harming the top layer.
 This process limits damage to the skin.
 The pigment cells in the skin absorb the light energy and convert it into heat which destroys the unwanted coloring or hair follicles.